Southwest District Health continues COVID-19 vaccine distribution effort; Moderna vaccine received

 CANYON COUNTY – Health Alert Level: Red

-Canyon County will remain in the red health alert level due to an increasing COVID-19 daily incidence rate and an increasing positivity rate.
-Canyon County has a daily incidence rate of 6.31 daily new cases per 10,000 people which is trending up.
-Only 67.26% of COVID-19 cases have reported knowing where they were exposed, which points to sustained community spread.
-SWDH investigators are continuing to see cases exposed through social and community gatherings.
-Additionally, the test positivity rate in Canyon County has continued to increase to 17.83% which is concerning SWDH epidemiologists.
-Fourteen congregate living facilities are seeing cluster outbreaks.
-Some healthcare facilities in Canyon County are nearing capacity for inpatient and ICU bed and have concerns about critical care staffing.
-Additionally, multiple schools in Canyon County are reporting an outbreak or transmission within the school.
+Canyon County will remain in the red health alert level due to an increasing COVID-19 daily incidence rate and high positivity rate.
+Canyon County has a daily incidence rate of 8.40 daily new cases per 10,000 people which is increasing slightly.
+Only 59.41% of COVID-19 cases have reported knowing where they were exposed, which points to sustained community spread.
+SWDH investigators are continuing to see cases exposed through social gatherings as well as in workplaces and households.
+Additionally, the test positivity rate in Canyon County is 19.48%, which is increasing and concerning SWDH epidemiologists.
+Eighteen congregate living facilities are reporting cluster outbreaks.[2]
+Healthcare facilities in Canyon County are postponing elective surgeries to conserve resources and are periodically unable to take new patients in their emergency departments, and behavioral health, pediatric, and intensive care units.
+Additionally, multiple schools in Canyon County are reporting a cluster outbreak, with transmission occurring within the schools.

 GEM COUNTY – Health Alert Level: Red

-Gem County will move to the red health alert level, due to an increasing incidence rate and increasing positivity rate.
-Gem County has a daily incidence rate of 5.92 daily cases per 10,000 people and a test positivity rate of 15.38%.
-One congregate care facilities in Gem County is facing a sustained COVID-19 outbreak.
-73.63% of new cases that were contacted knew where they were exposed to COVID-19, which is trending up but still points to community transmission.
-Additionally, local healthcare providers are concerned with staffing shortages and hospital capacity.
-Multiple schools in Gem County are experiencing cluster outbreaks among students and staff.
+Gem County will remain in the red health alert level, due to a high daily incidence rate and positivity rate.
+Gem County has a daily incidence rate of 9.35 daily cases per 10,000 people and a test positivity rate of 22.49%.
+While these metrics are trending down, they are still much higher than we would like to see.
+Three congregate care facilities in Gem County are facing a sustained COVID-19 outbreak.
+63.44% of new cases that were contacted knew where they were exposed to COVID-19, which points to community transmission.
+Of the individuals who could identify their exposure source, most were attributed to household exposure, workplaces, out of state travel, and local businesses.
+Multiple schools in Gem County are reporting cluster outbreaks with transmission occurring within the schools.

 OWYHEE COUNTY – Health Alert Level: Red

-Owyhee County will move to the red health alert level, due to an increasing COVID-19 daily incidence rate, very high positivity rate, and evidence of community spread.
-Owyhee County currently has a daily incidence rate of 5.01 daily cases per 10,000 people, which increased dramatically.
-Only 67.27% of cases can identify an exposure source, which is very concerning and points to sustained community spread.
-Additionally, the test positivity rate is 21.64% which shows that COVID-19 is more prevalent in the community than our data shows.
-SWDH epidemiologists are seeing cluster outbreaks in workplaces, businesses, and through community gatherings.
-There were multiple sporadic, imported case of COVID-19 within Owyhee County schools during the two-week date range with no evidence of transmission within schools.
+Owyhee County remains in the red health alert level, due to a high COVID-19 daily incidence rate and positivity rate, as well as evidence of community spread.
+Owyhee County currently has a daily incidence rate of 5.56 daily cases per 10,000 people, which is decreasing but remains elevated.
+Only 61.54% of cases can identify an exposure source, which points to sustained community transmission.
+Additionally, the test positivity rate is 13.66% which is trending down but still shows that COVID-19 is much more prevalent in the community than our data show.
+SWDH epidemiologists are seeing cluster outbreaks in Owyhee County primarily from social gatherings, workplaces, and household exposure.
+Multiple schools in Owyhee County are reporting sporadic, imported cases of COVID-19 with a cluster outbreak within one school.

 PAYETTE COUNTY – Health Alert Level: Red

-Payette County will move to the red health alert level, due to an increasing COVID-19 daily incidence rate, as well as a high positivity rate.
-Payette County has a daily incidence rate of 5.37 daily new cases per 10,000 people which is increasing.
-Only 62.79% of confirmed cases know where they were exposed to COVID-19, which points to sustained community spread.
-SWDH epidemiologists are concerned by cluster outbreaks within local workplace settings, households, and from social gatherings.
-Payette County has a test positivity rate of 15.41%, which is very high and shows that COVID-19 is more prevalent in the community than our data shows.
-Many Payette County schools are seeing sporadic, imported cases of COVID-19 with one school reporting a cluster outbreak.
+Payette County will remain in the red health alert level, due to an elevated COVID-19 daily incidence rate and positivity rate.
+Payette County has a daily incidence rate of 5.61 daily new cases per 10,000 people, which is decreasing.
+Only 52.56% of confirmed cases know where they were exposed to COVID-19, which points to sustained community spread.
+SWDH epidemiologists are concerned by cluster outbreaks within local workplace settings, including Idaho and Oregon workplaces, as well as travel.
+Payette County has a test positivity rate of 19.83%, which is remaining elevated and shows that COVID-19 is more prevalent in the community than our data show.
+Many Payette County schools are seeing sporadic, imported cases of COVID-19 with no evidence of transmission within the schools.

 WASHINGTON COUNTY – Health Alert Level: Red

-Washington County will remain in the red health alert level, due to an increasing daily incidence rate and positivity rate.
-Washington County currently has a daily incidence rate of 7.80 daily cases per 10,000 people, which is increasing dramatically.
-The positivity rate for Washington County is 19.86%, which is continuing to increase.
-72.00% of confirmed cases know where they were exposed to COVID-19, which is decreasing and points to sustained community spread.
-SWDH epidemiologists are seeing transmission occurring within workplaces, households, and among healthcare workers in Washington County.
-Multiple Washington County schools are seeing sporadic, imported cases of COVID-19 with transmission occurring within one school.
-Additionally, we are seeing an increase in total hospitalizations in Washington County which is decreasing hospital capacity.
+Washington County will remain in the red health alert level, due to a high daily incidence rate and a high positivity rate.
+Washington County currently has a daily incidence rate of 8.30 daily cases per 10,000 people, which is decreasing but still extremely high.
+The positivity rate for Washington County is 22.62%, which is decreasing, but still shows that COVID-19 is much more prevalent in the community than our data show.
+Only 66.97% of confirmed cases know where they were exposed to COVID-19, which points to sustained community spread.
+SWDH epidemiologists are seeing transmission occurring primarily within households and workplaces.
+Multiple Washington County schools are seeing sporadic, imported cases of COVID-19 with no evidence of transmission within the schools.

 WEEKLY CASES BY SCHOOL DISTRICT